hgedia/blog.nil.foundation-hg/_posts/2021-10-11-solana-ethereum-bridge.md

 Yes.
 Most of the currently existing ones.
-They do that to ensure a data-source cluster state proof is generated correctly, by someone trustful, and submitted often enough to the receipient cluster.
+They do that to ensure a data-source cluster state proof is generated correctly, by someone trustful, and submitted often enough to the recipient cluster.
 "Often enough" requirement raises from the proof generation complexity - it means proof generating relay cluster members are required to have some hardware of a good performance (often with top-grade GPUs or even FPGAs) to be able to produce such state proofs.
-And such a hardware needs to be payed for.
+And such a hardware needs to be paid for.
 So this leads to the necessity to incentivize proofs generating members.

-There also surely are in-EVM state proof verification costs, which traditional approach supposes to be payed by this set of incentivized members.
+There also surely are in-EVM state proof verification costs, which traditional approach supposed to be paid by this set of incentivized members.

 So, here we go.
 Expensive proof generation and verification along with state proof consistency maintenance necessity leads to the incentivization.

-## Aaah.
-I got it.
-Making things cheaper again?

-Yup.
 Making Solana state proof generation and verification less complex (and therefore cheaper) paves the way to removing the necessity of having a group of proof generating servers, so it removes the need to incentivize them, so it removes the need for a so-called "token".

 ## Okay.
-How in particular would you cheapen things up?
+How in particular?

 1. Solana state which is being made in-EVM-verifiable is a ["light client"](https://docs.solana.com/proposals/simple-payment-and-state-verification#light-clients)